-See my post Pulitzer Prediction from last year.
+See my previous posts: Pulitzer Prediction and Pulitzer Prediction 2016.
 This post will follow the same format and the same introduction with only a few changes.
 I missed writing a prediction post last year, but you can read some of my thoughts in 2017 Pulitzer.

 The Pulitzer Prizes will be announced on Monday, April 16 which is still more than a week away, but I will give my prediction this evening.
 Of course, the category that I am interested in is Fiction.

 My prediction may not be correct as it will be based more on the original intent of Joseph Pulitzer.

 Here is the original stipulation from his will:

 Annually, for the American novel published during the year which shall best present the whole atmosphere of American life, and the highest standard of American manners and manhood, One thousand dollars ($1,000).

 Here is the current stipulation from the Pulitzer website:

 For distinguished fiction by an American author, preferably dealing with American life, Ten thousand dollars ($10,000).

 To me the prize comes down to three things; American author, American life and that it is a novel.

 Usually all the material in short story collections have been written over a period of time and have been previously published.
 I believe that the Pulitzer should be given only for work published in the previous year.